pytrackdat/pytrackdat/docs/usage/step_5_deploying.rst

-**Note for Windows users:** Use the same, alternate method of accessing the remote server as before, using the [mini-tutorial](mini-tutorials/KiTTY.md) TODO: RE-LINK provided and described above.
+**Note for Windows users:** Use the same, alternate method of accessing the remote server as before, using the :ref:`mini-tutorial <kitty>` provided and described above.

 Now the virtual machine is ready for installing the software needed to host the PyTrackDat application.